Debt market intelligence site 9fin is reporting Vista Global is working with Jefferies on a preferred equity raise of up to $1 billion.

 Much of the material in the FT story came from the 512-page bond prospectus.

-The financial document was available via non-disclosure agreements and sold out in several hours.
+The financial document was available via non-disclosure agreements and the bond sold out in several hours.

 Flohr answered the criticisms on CNBC, saying the company was highly profitable on an EBITDA basis, attributing the debt to funding its expansion and saying it had sufficient cash to fund member flights.